-Discover two incredible countries while raising funds for your favourite charity on this awesome 450km cycle from Ho Chi Minh City to the world-famous Angkor Wat.
+Discover two incredible countries while raising funds for your favourite charity on this awesome 450km cycling challenge from Ho Chi Minh City to the world-famous Angkor Wat.

 We’ll ride a stunning route through the beautiful Mekong Delta, alongside rivers lined with banana plants and palms, past tranquil orchards and villages, to an epic finish exploring the ancient temples of Angkor on our bikes.

-Along the way, we even get to stop at a local school, visit the Floating Market on the Mekong River and pay our respects to the victims of the Khmer Rouge at the Killing Fields near Phnom Penh.
+Along the way, we'll even get to visit the Floating Market on the Mekong River and pay our respects to the victims of the Khmer Rouge at the Killing Fields near Phnom Penh.

-This challenge is an incredibly special opportunity to immerse yourself in the fascinating cultures of both Vietnam and Cambodia, two countries which have gone through dramatic changes over the past fifty years, shaken by war, genocide and tourism.
+This charity bike ride is a special opportunity to immerse yourself in the fascinating cultures of both Vietnam and Cambodia, two countries which have gone through dramatic changes over the past fifty years, shaken by war, genocide and tourism.

 Giving back to the planet

-Not only have we picked fantastic suppliers local to the area; we're also off-setting the carbon of the ground operations for this challenge; so rest assured that we are minimising the impact of your cycle!
+Not only have we picked fantastic local suppliers; but we're also off-setting the carbon of the ground operations; so rest assured that we are minimising the impact of your cycle!

 We first meet at the airport in London for our overnight flight to Ho Chi Minh City and say Good Morning to Vietnam when we arrive on Day 2.